dbousfie/3201/syllabus.md

 Q: What are the CELs offered this semester?
 A: we do not currently know if we have any CEL placements, Dan will update everyone as soon as he knows

+Q: what should I do if I miss a quiz?
+A: if you miss a quiz you can do an additional 250 word response and it will count for the 15%

+Q: what should I do if I miss a group work?
+A: if you miss a group work you can do an additional 250 word response and it will count for the 15%